Desigual: Brand image

-At the end of the same year, as part of the international art event Art Basel Miami Beach, Desigual presented its spring-summer 2020 collection with a fashion show, as well as an artistic show directed by Spanish artist Carlota Guerrero and inspired by the kiss.
-It starred personalities from the world of fashion, art, film, and music, who performed a choreography, and was followed by a show where couples and trios kissed in front of the audience wearing garments from the new collection and, later on, nothing at all.
+Art Basel Miami Beach in 2019, Desigual presented its spring-summer 2020 collection with a fashion show, as well as an artistic show directed by Spanish artist Carlota Guerrero inspired by the kiss. the performance involved participants from fashion, art, film and music and concluded with couples and trios kissing in front of the audience.

-In 2020, the brand continued to roll out its revamped image and a new retail store concept based on art galleries: uncluttered spaces with fewer clothes and hangers, with the garment as the central item, to impress the customer.
-This new concept is expanding to flagship stores in all markets.
+In 2020, the brand continued to roll out its revamped image and a new retail store concept inspired by art galleries and Gaudi’s natural forms, featuring uncluttered spaces with fewer clothes and hangers, with the garment as the central item, to impress the customer.

-The 2022 fall-winter campaign was designed and carried out in black and white by photographer Mario Sorrenti and model Grace Elizabeth, who had previously modelled for Victoria’s Secret, Chanel and Fendi.
+The Autumn/Winter 2022 campaign was designed and carried out in black and white by photographer Mario Sorrenti and model Grace Elizabeth, who had previously modelled for Victoria’s Secret, Chanel and Fendi.
 The 2022 fall-winter campaign image is Nathy Peluso, the Argentine singer and songwriter, also known for her radical image, that embodies the brand's values.